dbrac/infra_as_code_pipelines/readme.md

 If you build the CoreDNS server before the other servers, the automation will automatically create A records.
 Alternatively, you can manage DNS resolution manually by editing your local /etc/hosts file.

 ### 4. Running the Plays
+Included below are some examples of arguments you can pass to customize the behavior of the playbooks.
+For a full list of all available arguments, please refer to the individual playbooks.

 1. **Set up the KVM Server**:
    Run the following play to install and configure the KVM server: